Majdelyoun

-Majdelyoun (مجدليون) is a town in Southern Lebanon located 45 km from Beirut and 5 km east of Sidon at an elevation of 210 m above sea level.
+Majdelyoun (مجدليون) is a municipality in Southern Lebanon located 45 km from Beirut and 5 km east of Sidon at an elevation of 210 m above sea level.
 Majdelyoun occupies 150 ha.

 The village is bordered to the east by Salhieh and Kfarjarra, to the west by Haret Saida, top the north by Salhieh and Abra, and to the south by Ayn Ed Delb and Krayye.